-One thing all bettors should know: Income gained from Maryland online gambling or in person gambling, regardless of how or where you win, is subject to state and federal taxes.
+One thing all bettors should know: Income gained from Maryland online sports betting or in-person gambling, regardless of how or where you win, is subject to state and federal taxes.
 At BetMaryland, we help you navigate the process of calculating how your gambling winnings will be taxed and what you need to know about the process.
-Tax issues can be complex, so it’s advisable to consult a tax professional or financial advisor for further information and to avoid mistakes that could result in penalties.
+Tax issues can be complex, so we still advise you to consult a tax professional or financial advisor for further information and to avoid mistakes that could result in penalties.

 Tax rates depend on your annual income and tax bracket.
 Gambling income is subject to state and federal taxes but not FICA taxes.
 The rate will depend on your total taxable income (not just wages) minus deductions (standard or itemized) in Maryland.

 The marginal tax rate is the bracket your income falls into.
 The effective tax rate is the percentage you pay after standard deductions, etc., and operates on a sliding scale depending on filing status and total taxable income.
 The state tax rate in Maryland is between 2% and 5.75%.

 When gambling winnings are combined with your annual income, you could move into a higher tax bracket, so be aware of gambling income (and factor it into your state income tax) before you start your Maryland tax preparation.